-It's no secret we envy the French.
+It's no secret that we envy the French.
 What's not to love about the effortless way they dine or dress?
 In a world that offers up the French way to do just about anything, there is a reason for it: simplicity.
-The French approach to life is rooted in simplicity, and skincare is no exception.
+The French approach to life is rooted in simplicity, and their take on skincare is no exception.

 Rowe isn't the only one who's on to the simple success of adding Hexomedine Transcutanée into a skincare routine.
 The product also made an appearance on influencer Dakota Butler's list of her favorite skincare products.

 "I am blessed with reasonably good skin (blessed as in I take birth control), but on the off occasion I do break out, I want it gone ASAP," she recently told The File.
 "This stuff is magic—it literally takes two nights to dry up any unpleasantries that might pop up on my face.
 I just dab it on at night with a Q-tip, and that's that.
 I just know it's a French skincare staple, and makes me feel fancy."

 Hexomedine Transcutanée is ideal for infected pimples and ingrown hairs.
 If your pimple lacks an infection but is deep red and swollen, Le French Skincare recommends drying lotion, like Bioderma Cicabio.